Unovamata/TextureSwapper-Unity-UniSWF-Plugin/README.md

 # Installation

-- Download the latest release of this repository.
-You will download a .unitypackage file.
+- [Download the latest release of this repository.
+You will download a .unitypackage file.](https://github.com/Unovamata/Unity-UniSWF-Texture-Manager/releases "Download the latest release of this repository.") **Download the .unitypackage file.**
 - Open the project where you want to deploy this extension.
-- Install the "Unity 2D Sprite" package from the Package Manager: **"Window" > "Package Manager"**.
-Inside the Package Manager search for **"Packages: In Project"**, click that button and select **Unity Registry**, scroll down until you find **2D Sprite** click on it and **"Install"** it.
+- Install the **"Unity 2D Sprite"** package from the Package Manager: **"Window" > "Package Manager"**.
+- Inside the **Package Manager** search for **"Packages: In Project"**, click that button and select **Unity Registry**, scroll down until you find **2D Sprite**, click on it and **"Install"** it.
 - After Unity loaded the project's assets, go to:  **"Assets" > "Import Package" > "Custom Package..."**
 - A new window will be opened.
-Search for the "Texture.Manager.unitypackage" file you have just downloaded.
-Select it and load it in your project.
+Search for the **"Texture.Manager.unitypackage"** file you have just downloaded.
+- Select it and load it in your project.
 - Yet again, a new window will be opened, this time, it will open inside of Unity.
-- Once there, click on the **"Import"** button and let Unity handle the rest.
+- Once there, click on the **"Import"** button.
 - Unity will throw 3 errors.
-To fix them, go to: **"Edit" > "Project Settings..."** and the "Project Settings" window will open.
+To fix them, go to: **"Edit" > "Project Settings..."** and the **"Project Settings"** window will open.
-- Inside the project settings window, go to the player or click on the search bar and look for these two entries in the options.
-These settings are one next to the other.
+- Inside the project settings window, go to the **Player** option or click on the search bar and look for these two entries in the options: **"Scripting Backend", "Api Compatibility Settings"**
-		"Scripting Backend"
-		"Api Compatibility Settings"
 - Configure to **"IL2CPP" in the Scripting Backend** and **".Net Framework" in the Api Compatibility Settings**.
 - And with that, the package will be installed.
-For testing purposes, head to the "CrAP" scene provided in the "Scenes" folder and run the project.
+- For testing purposes, head to the "CrAP" scene provided in the "Scenes" folder and run the project.

 # Usage
 **[Video Tutorial](https://drive.google.com/file/d/1kezgYbWq9qnccIp2Wk744ITlxWI94URy/view?usp=sharing "Here you have a video detailing the usage of the tool")**